πŸ”₯ Updated April 2026: top US providers compared β€” See all Auto Insurance β†’

 How can I lower my car insurance rate in Illinois?

-In Illinois, you can lower your auto insurance rate by bundling with home insurance (saves 10–25%), maintaining a clean driving record, raising your deductible, and comparing quotes from multiple insurers annually.
+In Illinois, you can lower your auto insurance rate by bundling with home insurance (saves 10 to 25%), maintaining a clean driving record, raising your deductible, and comparing quotes from multiple insurers annually.

 Is Illinois a no-fault auto insurance state?